Monimiaceae

 The Monimiaceae is a family of flowering plants in the magnoliid order Laurales.
 It is closely related to the families Hernandiaceae and Lauraceae.
 It consists of shrubs, small trees, and a few lianas of the tropics and subtropics, mostly in the southern hemisphere.
 The largest center of diversity is New Guinea, with about 75 species.
 Lesser centres of diversity are Madagascar, Australia, and the neotropics.
 Africa has one species, Xymalos monospora, as does Southern Chile (Peumus boldus).
 Several species are distributed through Malesia and the southwest Pacific.

 The Monimiaceae are underrepresented in herbaria and other plant collections.
 Variation within the family has not been understood, resulting in an unusual proportion of monospecific genera.
-As of 2010, these 11 genera were considered monospecific: Peumus, Xymalos, Kibaropsis, Austromatthaea, Hemmantia, "Endressia", Hennecartia, Macrotorus, Macropeplus, Grazielanthus, and Faika.
+As of 2010, these 11 genera were considered monospecific: Peumus, Xymalos, Kibaropsis, Austromatthaea, Hemmantia, Pendressia, Hennecartia, Macrotorus, Macropeplus, Grazielanthus, and Faika.
 Kairoa was thought to be monospecific until 2009.

 The Monimiaceae include 24 genera with a total of about 217 known species.
 The largest genera and the number of their constituent species is: Tambourissa (50), Mollinedia (20-90), Kibara (43), Steganthera (17), Palmeria (14), and Hedycarya (11).
 The type genus, Monimia, is endemic to the Mascarenes.

 The number of species in the Monimiaceae has been variously estimated from about 200 to about 270.
 Most of this difference results from uncertainty over species limits in the tropical American genus Mollinedia.
 Estimates of the number of species in Mollinedia have ranged from 20 to 90.
 Janet Russell Perkins and Ernest Friedrich Gilg described 71 species of Mollinedia in Das Pflanzenreich in 1901, but many authors today regard this as an example of overdescription.